scwest/SINBAD/README.md

 # SINBAD: Survival-significant Isoform Networks By Altered Domain-inclusion
 ## Purpose
 This code should be used for identifying potential protein-protein interaction (PPI) mechanistic changes based on survival analysis significance.
-In short, the code identifies multi-granularity graphs as *splice\_variant-domain-domain-splice\_variant* paths.
+In short, the code identifies multi-granularity graphs (MGGs) as *splice\_variant-domain-domain-splice\_variant* paths.

 The first splice variant must be significant for patient survival.
 The first domain must be either gained or ghost.
 The splice variants must belong to a known physical PPI.